simon-javier/backup-manuscript-thesis/main.typ

 + How can researchers systematically collect and curate statistical data on systemic diseases associated with nail features into a usable dataset, and how can this dataset be applied using Bayesian inference for systemic disease inference?
 + How can the reliability and accuracy of the deep learning model be ensured through rigorous training and evaluation and comparison against benchmarks from existing studies?
 + How can explainability methods, such as Grad-CAM or attention-based visualizations, be implemented in deep learning models for fingernail analysis to provide interpretable and explainable results?
-+ Which deep learning model demonstrates superior performance for nail disease classification, and how do standard evaluation metrics (e.g., accuracy, precision, recall, F1-score for CNNs; confidence intervals, sensitivity, specificity for probabilistic models) inform the selection of the optimal model?
++ Which deep learning model demonstrates superior performance for nail feature classification, and how do standard evaluation metrics (e.g., accuracy, precision, recall, F1-score) inform the selection of the optimal model?
 + How can the best-performing model be deployed in a prototype application to provide interpretable systemic disease inference from fingernail images, and what are the key challenges in ensuring its suitability for clinical decision support or health screening?